Editorial Board

 • Robert E. Wright

-Dr. Robert E. Wright is a senior fellow at the American Institute for Economic Research.
-Prior to that he was the Nef Family Chair of Political Economy at Augustana University, where he taught courses in business, economic, financial and policy history.
-He is the editor or co-editor of more than 20 volumes and the author or co-author of 18 books, including The Poverty of Slavery: How Unfree Labor Pollutes the Economy (Palgrave Macmillan, 2017).
+Dr. Robert E. Wright teaches macroeconomics and international economics at Central Michigan University.
+Prior to his three-year stint in economic policy at the American Institute for Economic Research, he was the Nef Family Chair of Political Economy at Augustana University.
+He is the editor or co-editor of more than 20 volumes and the author or co-author of 25 books, including a forthcoming book about the monetary causes of the American Revolution.
 Dr. Wright is one of the Museum's guest curators and has served on the Financial History editorial board since 2008.

 • Jason Zweig